Wild orbits and generalised singularity modules: stratifications and quantisation: Introducing wild orbits

-These might be viewed as principal parts of \emph{germs of} meromorphic $G$-connections on a Riemann surface, in a given choice of a local coordinate (or rather a \emph{uniformiser}, i.e. a generator of the maximal ideal in the completed local ring).
-But here we are working on a free-floating disc, with no `global' geometry of Riemann surfaces involved.
+These may be viewed as principal parts of (formal) \emph{germs of} meromorphic $G$-connections on a Riemann surface, but--- besides \S~\ref{sec:irregular_blocks}--- in this text we do not attach the disc to any Riemann surface.

-Now extend the $\Ad$-invariant pairing of $\mf g$ to a nondegenerate $\mb C$-bilinear form $( \cdot \mid \cdot)_z \cl \mf g (\!(z)\!) \dif z \ots \mf g (\!(z)\!) \to \mb C$, defined on pure tensors by
+Now extend the $\Ad_G$-invariant pairing of $\mf g$ to a nondegenerate $\mb C$-bilinear form $( \cdot \mid \cdot)_z \cl \mf g (\!(z)\!) \dif z \ots \mf g (\!(z)\!) \to \mb C$, defined on pure tensors by